Lightmatter/django-hydra/README.md

 ============

-    npm install
+The start.sh command above will install all python and JS dependencies but should you need it, the commands are:

-The start.sh command above will install all python dependencies but should you need it, the command is:
+    yarn install

-    pip install -r requirements-dev.txt
+    pipenv install

 Setup
 ============